xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

             return Err("e_ident too short for ELF");
         }

-        // I dont want to cast via unsafe as_ptr and as Header because the header could outlive the
+        // I don't want to cast via unsafe as_ptr and as Header because the header could outlive the
         // source slice, thus we just do it the old plain indexing way let ident = Self {
             magic: bytes[0..4].try_into().unwrap(),